Human rights in Singapore: Criminal Law (Temporary Provisions) Act

+Freedom of expression

+Although the right to freedom of speech and association is guaranteed by Article 14(1) of the Constitution of Singapore, the People's Action Party government has been accused of restricting freedom of speech and limiting other civil and political rights, especially during the 20th century.
+Politics of Singapore is also marred with the dynastic politics, gerrymandering of political constituencies, and nepotism in Singapore politics.

+The only place in Singapore where outdoor public assemblies do not require police permits for citizens is at the Speakers' Corner, similar to Hyde Park, London.
+However, foreigners still require a permit to speak at the park, and one must still register personal details with the National Parks Board before speaking or protesting at the Speakers' corner.
+There are also many surveillance cameras in the park, a situation that some Singaporeans and Singaporean MPs have commented on.

+According to Amnesty International, laws that had limited freedom of expression and assembly, and to stifle critics and activists, had been somewhat relaxed in 2010, with government critics and human rights defenders being able to hold public gatherings without much interference.
+Nonetheless, lawsuits were taken out by the authorities against dissidents.

+Censorship of content deemed by the state to be political and racially or religiously-sensitive occurs, and is imposed formally through stringent media regulations and informally through OB markers placed upon local journalists as well as the provision and withdrawal of public arts funding.
+Government pressure to conform has resulted in the practice of self-censorship by journalists.

 Sedition Act

 The Sedition Act prohibits seditious acts and speech; and the printing, publication, sale, distribution, reproduction and importation of seditious publications.

 In addition to punishing actions that tend to undermine the administration of government, the Act also criminalizes actions which promote feelings of ill-will or hostility between different races or classes of the population.

 Public Order Act (2009)

-Under the Public Order Act 2009, a police permit is required to hold public processions or outdoor assemblies legally.
+Under the Public Order Act 2009, a police permit is required to hold large public processions or outdoor assemblies legally.
+However, indoor assemblies could be held freely without the need to apply for police permits.

-Indoor assemblies could be held freely without the need to apply for police permits.
-There have been multiple amendments to the Public Order Act since 2009 and as of October 2017, all event organisers are required to notify the police if they expect more than 5,000 attendees for public events or 10,000 at any one time for private assemblies.
-Further amendments to the Act include allowing the Commissioner of Police to refuse a permit for public assembly or procession if it is deemed to be directed towards a political end or organised by or involving non-Singapore entities and citizens.
+As of October 2017, all event organisers are required to notify the police if they expect more than 5,000 attendees for public events or 10,000 at any one time for private assemblies.
+The Commissioner of Police may refuse a permit for public assembly or procession if it is deemed to be directed towards a political or religious end, or is organised by or involving non-Singapore entities and citizens, due to the risk of foreign interference.

+Police permits are not granted to events that are deemed to have a "significant risk of public disorder" and those that could "incite feelings of hostility between different racial and religious groups" in Singapore.
+Authorities have justified refusing permits on the grounds that racial riots have previously occurred in the country, most notably the 1964 and 1969 race riots.